Cooperative: Worker cooperative

 A worker cooperative or producer cooperative is a cooperative owned and democratically controlled by its "worker-owners".
-There are no outside owners in a "pure" workers' cooperative, only the workers own shares of the business, though hybrid forms exist in which consumers, community members or capitalist investors also own some shares.
-In practice, control by worker-owners may be exercised through individual, collective or majority ownership by the workforce, or the retention of individual, collective or majority voting rights (exercised on a one-member one-vote basis).
+In a pure worker cooperative, only the workers own shares of the business on a one person, one vote basis, though hybrid forms exist in which consumers, community members or investors also own some shares (though these shares may or may not have voting power).
+In practice, control by worker-owners may be exercised through individual, collective or majority ownership by the workforce, or the retention of individual, collective or majority voting rights.
 A worker cooperative, therefore, has the characteristic that the majority of its workforce owns shares, and the majority of shares are owned by the workforce.
 Membership is not always compulsory for employees, but generally, only employees can become members either directly (as shareholders) or indirectly through membership of a trust that owns the company.

 The impact of political ideology on practice constrains the development of cooperatives in different countries.
 In India, there is a form of workers' cooperative which insists on compulsory membership for all employees and compulsory employment for all members.
 That is the form of the Indian Coffee Houses.
 This system was advocated by the Indian communist leader A. K. Gopalan.
 In places like the UK, common ownership (indivisible collective ownership) was popular in the 1970s.
 Cooperative Societies only became legal in Britain after the passing of Slaney's Act in 1852.
 In 1865 there were 651 registered societies with a total membership of well over 200,000.
 There are now more than 400 worker cooperatives in the UK, Suma Wholefoods being the largest example with a turnover of £24 million.
+There also exist some pseudo-cooperatives, such as the John Lewis Partnership, where profits are distributed to the workers, but at the discretion of a senior elected board.

 Business and employment cooperative

 Business and employment cooperatives (BECs) are a subset of worker cooperatives that represent a new approach to providing support to the creation of new businesses.
 Like other business creation support schemes, BEC's enable budding entrepreneurs to experiment with their business idea while benefiting from a secure income.
 The innovation BECs introduce is that once the businesses are established, the entrepreneurs are not forced to leave and set up independently, but can stay and become full members of the cooperative.
 The micro-enterprises then combine to form one multi-activity enterprise whose members provide a mutually supportive environment for each other.
 BECs thus provide budding business people with an easy transition from inactivity to self-employment, but in a collective framework.
 They open up new horizons for people who have ambition but who lack the skills or confidence needed to set off entirely on their own – or who simply want to carry on an independent economic activity but within a supportive group context.